amdpdev/ame-json-rpc/readme.md

 ### AME.Program.Changed

-Emited when the current selected program changed (manually or programatically), or when the stored program updated.
+Emited when the current selected program changed (manually or programatically), or when the stored program is updated.

     { "method": "AME.Program.Changed", "params": num }